 - An audition performance in piano, voice, or organ

-- Diagnostic evaluations in written music theory, aural skills, and sight reading
+- Diagnostic evaluations in sight reading

-- An interview with the faculty in music
+- An interview with Music faculty

 Successful auditions will demonstrate technical and musical maturity, and the potential for advanced study in music.

+Auditions may be performed on-site during a campus visit or recorded and submitted online via an emailed YouTube video.
 On-site auditions are highly recommended.
 Campus visits for auditions should be scheduled through the Admissions Office.
 If a recorded audition is the only means by which a candidate can complete an audition, preference is given to video recordings.

 Eligibility to Audition